Anxiety disorders

 Past Students

-Philippa Taitz was a BSc Honours student whose research investigates the influence of maternal DNA methylation markers on the development of Foetal Alcohol Spectrum Disorders (FASD).
+Philippa Taitz was a BSc Honours student whose research investigated the influence of maternal DNA methylation markers on the development of Foetal Alcohol Spectrum Disorders (FASD).

-Rachel Ince was a BSc Honours student who is researching the genetic contributions to anxiety sensitivity in the context of childhood trauma.
+Rachel Ince was a BSc Honours student who was researching the genetic contributions to anxiety sensitivity in the context of childhood trauma.

 Allegra Moodley was an MSc student investigating pro-inflammatory cytokines as markers of inflammation in PTSD, Parkinson’s disease and Schizophrenia patients.